All Episodes

 All right, as we continue with the chairman of the House Intelligence Committee, Devin Nunes.

-I want to go back to that for one second, if I may, and ask you because uh again, I have a lot of people that I talk to every day, and we've been trying to unpeel the layers of the of this onion, and they're telling me we might find out what's in these pages as early as next week.
+I want to go back to that for one second, if I may, and ask you, because, again, I have a lot of people that I talk to every day, and we've been trying to unpeel the layers of this onion.

-The one Rod Rosenstein signed.
+The one Ron Rosenstein signed.

 That's what we've asked the president.